louistaa/git-review/EDITME.md

-# edit this file with arbitrary text hehe
+# edit this file with your name :D

-replace this text!
+(DO NOT EDIT THIS LINE) instructor's name here:

+(EDIT THIS LINE) add your name here: